The Liverpool badge has always been pretty straight forward but actually finding some images of the original design has proved fairly difficult !!

 This was largely down to the addition of 2 “Everlasting Flames” (sometimes known as Justice Flames) on each side of the shield; these were of course added in honour of the 96 Liverpool fans who died as a result of the Hillsborough disaster.

-Shown below is a nice example of the badge taken from the Merlin 98 football sticker album, we do actually have these particular stickers for sale on our main Footybits site, as well as the other Esso badges mentioned earlier.
+Shown below is a nice example of the badge taken from the Merlin 98 football sticker album, we do actually have these particular stickers for sale in our Ebay shop, see link at bottom of the page.